neovim/neovim/test/README.md

 Configuration
 =============

-busted (luassert) by default does not print the full result of deeply-nested tables.
-But sometimes it's useful while debugging a test.

-    assert:set_parameter('TableFormatLevel', 1000000)

 Test behaviour is affected by environment variables.
 Currently supported (Functional, Unit, Benchmarks) (when Defined; when set to _1_; when defined, treated as Integer; when defined, treated as String; when defined, treated as